machuangtao/CE-RAG4EM/README.md

-# CE-RAG4EM: Cost-Efficient RAG for Entity Matching with LLMs
+# CE-RAG4EM: Cost-Efficient RAG for Entity Matching with LLMs:A Blocking-based Batch Processing Framework

-This repository provides the source code, data, and supplemental material  of our paper "CE-RAG4EM: Cost-efficient RAG for Entity Matching with LLMs".
+This repository provides the source code, data, and supplemental material  of our paper "CE-RAG4EM: Cost-Efficient RAG for Entity Matching with LLMs: A Blocking-based Batch Processing Framework".

 ## Introduction